-The blue or red designations are placed opposite each other.
+The blue or red designations are placed opposite to each other.
 It doesn’t matter which way are pointing.
 These designations are just to indicate that you have 1 red and 1 blue per table.

 If slides are not marked, check to make sure you have a left and right slide.

 Using a pair of slides, benefits the overall efficiency of extending tables.
 When one slide is weakened by an outward movement, the opposite slide counter acts by pressing one section against the other, stabilizing the movement and giving the result of a smooth and efficient sliding (opening).

 In addition: using a pair, minimizes the wobbling movement of a table, when the pulling action is triggered.

 Use #10 round headed screws, 1-1/2" long and threaded on 2/3 of the body.

 Carefully drill pilot holes, in the table top, with a depth stop collar to prevent drilling through table top.

 Measure screws carefully so that thread protruding from table slide will not go thru table top.